ThinkingWavy/ps_os_2024/exercise07/README.md

 implementation of the classic
 [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
-However, the implementation is flawed: In some situations multiple philosophers will wait forever for a chopstick being released, constituting a **deadlock**.
+However, the implementation is flawed: In some situations multiple philosophers will wait forever for a chopstick to be released, constituting a **deadlock**.

 - Explain the program.